-As stated in policy 2a), only a legally registered, not-for-profit entity with representative members from a broad cross-section of the local community is eligible to register a domain name in this name space.
+Only a legally registered, not-for-profit entity with representative members from a broad cross-section of the local community is eligible to register a domain name in this name space.

-The purpose of policy 2b) is to clarify that no individual person or single entity, on its own, is eligible to register a domain name in this name space.
+This means that no individual person or single entity, on its own, is eligible to register a domain name in this name space.